straydogstudio/meta_reports/README.md

 - Default views for all formats, that expect a title, subtitle, description, and one or more tables of data.
 - Provides a [common color mechanism](#colors) to style rows and cells

+*Note:* Before 0.1.0 MetaReports provided an engine that served reports.
+The engine has been dropped.
+Look at the rspec/dummy app for one approach to serving reports.

 ##Usage

 ###Installation